CodeF53/Horse-Buff/README.md

 * Pre 1.20.2
   * Horse Buff pulls from your Minecraft keybinds, so if you change your inventory/sprint key, that will change what you need to press to access your survival inventory
 * Post 1.20.2
   * A keybind for opening your inventory while on a horse has been added.
-Sprint + Inv (CTRL + E) is still the default, but you can change it now
+ALT + Inv (ALT + E) is now the default, but you can change it to whatever you like

 </details>